Why Confess My Sins To A Priest?

 In the sacrament of reconciliation, Jesus forgives us of sins we have committed after our baptism.
 Contrition is true sorrow for the sins we have done and the desire to never do them again It means we hate sin and trust in God to help us do better.
 Absolution is the forgiveness of sins the priest grants in the name of Jesus Christ.
 It restores our relationship with God.
 Absolution reconciles us to the Church

 St. Bernadette Parish offers Family Catechesis for children of our parish families to prepare them for this sacrament.
-For older children seeking to make this sacrament, they must complete all requirements of the sacramental preparation program in EDGE (for 6th-8th grade) or Life Teen (high school students).
 Parents must be registered members of Saint Bernadette and have completed all paperwork required of the Faith Formation department.

 St. John XXIII students take their Sacramental Preparation classes through their parish.